-Grinnell College is committed to providing a variety of welcoming and accessible ways for community members to voice concerns about and report instances of alleged sexual harassment.
+Grinnell College is committed to providing a variety of welcoming and accessible ways for community members to voice concerns about and report instances of prohibited conduct.
 Reporting an issue is the best way for the community to help you receive the resources, support, and accommodations available at Grinnell.
 Not only does reporting help you, communication about issues related to sexual harassment and misconduct can help prevent sexual misconduct and sexual violence.
 The information community members report can illuminate patterns of behavior, immediate threats to the safety of the community, and systemic issues.

 If you would like to make a report, contact one of the following on-campus reporting options: